Stand up for the facts!

 "No, we do not use Apeel or Organipeel on apples used for (apple cider vinegar)," Bragg said on its site.
 "There is only one way to produce Bragg raw, organic, unfiltered Apple Cider Vinegar.
 We thrive on natural fermentation and that’s only possible with apples straight from the farm."

 In response to a question on X, Bragg Live Food Products wrote Nov.
-14, 2023, that "we have no relation to Bill Gates" and that "we have never and will never use Apeel or any coatings on our apples."
+14, 2023, "We have no relation to Bill Gates" and "We have never and will never use Apeel or any coatings on our apples."

 Gates helped fund Apeel, but does not own the company.
 Apeel received two grants worth more than $1 million from the Bill and Melinda Gates Foundation in 2012 and 2015.
 Apeel Sciences spokesperson Mark Carmel told PolitiFact the company received the research grants "to help reduce post-harvest food loss and waste in sub-Saharan Africa and improve access to food in this region."